|period:||Heian (ca. 987 - 1050 AD)|

 Fujishiro places Yasutsuna at Eien in the Heian period, so around 987 AD and says that the time period is not that far away from Ko-Bizen in accordance with my statement above.
-In that in his opinion sword technology flowed from Hoki to Bizen.
+He further states that in his opinion sword technology flowed from Hoki to Bizen.
 This would make Yasutsuna's Hoki group of smiths a major influence over Bizen, Soshu and Mino too since it is an offshoot of Soshu.

 Judging from [this Soshu Sadamune] hamon's hataraki, it appears that the Soshu Den style was influenced by Ko-Hoki work.
 This shows a lot of dynamic nie hataraki but it is not an artificial look, and it shows Sadamune's well controlled artistic sense, and is one of his best blades.
 NBTHK Journal